 - Will My Patch Make It?
 And How Fast?
 Case Study on the Linux Kernel

-At 1st & 2nd February 2014 the FOSDEM event takes places in Brussels, Belgium again.
+At 1st & 2nd February 2014 the FOSDEM event retakes places in Brussels, Belgium.
 Due to the communication at the MetricsGrimoire mailinglist i knew that people from Bitergia (@jgbarah, @sanacl, @dizquierdo, etc.) were there as well.
-I twittered that i want to meet them and ~1 hour later we had a nice chat in the cafeteria of the university of Brussels.
-I showed and talked about the concepts of TYPO3-Analysis and got really positive feedback.
+I twittered that I want to meet them and ~1 hour later we had a lovely chat in the cafeteria of the University of Brussels.
+I showed and talked about the concepts of TYPO3-Analysis and got positive feedback.

-~13 month later (since FOSDEM 2013), many things happen.
-I learned new tools (CVSAnaly, Bicho, …), a new programing language (Python), a lot of programing experience and concepts with new tools (TYPO3-Analytics, RabbitMQ, supervisord, Vagrant, Chef…), new nice and interesting people (Jesus, Luis, Daniel, …), a cool business concept (Bitergia) and many new knowledge about a interesting research field i did not know before (Mining Software Repositories).
-And finally, i passed my Bachelor of Science degree today.
+~13 months later (since FOSDEM 2013), many things happen.
+I learned new tools (CVSAnaly, Bicho, …), a new programing language (Python), a lot of programing experience and concepts with new tools (TYPO3-Analytics, RabbitMQ, supervisord, Vagrant, Chef…), new friendly and interesting people (Jesus, Luis, Daniel, …), a fresh business concept (Bitergia) and many new knowledge about a exciting research field I did not know before (Mining Software Repositories).
+And finally, I passed my Bachelor of Science degree today.

-And the whole story might be another one if i had not visit FOSDEM in Februar 2013.
-A big and huge THANK YOU to all people who were part of this story (creator of tools, speaker, twitterer, irc chat attendees and other community member of the open source world).
+And the whole story might be another one if I had not visit FOSDEM in February 2013.
+A big and huge THANK YOU to all people who were part of this story (creator of tools, speaker, twitterer, IRC chat attendees and other community members of the open source world).
 The whole time was a lot of fun.
-Of course there was stress, too.
-But the fun was much bigger.
+Of course, there was stress, too.
+But the fun was much more prominent.

 And what is the conclusion of this story?
 I do not know.
-Maybe visit conferences and be part of an awesome community?
-I do not really know.
-But i can recommend this way to try it out!
+Maybe visit conferences and be part of an impressive community?
+I do not know.
+But I can recommend this way to try it out!
 If you need help to get into it, because you do not know how: Ping me :) I will help you do get the right foot in!